OlivierMounicq/CSharpNotes/Design-Pattern/Singleton.md

   }
 }
 ```
 And we have to add a new check and not just inverse the lock statement with the check statement.
-Because if we inverse the lock with the checking, a thread my have
+Because if we inverse the lock with the checking, two threads may access to the code in order instantiate the class as we could see:

 NEVER DO THAT IN A MULTI-THREADING CONTEXT: